gravitylens/vbox-tui/README.md

 ### VMs not showing up

-Try refreshing the VM list with `r` or check that VirtualBox can see your VMs:
+The VM list automatically refreshes every 10 seconds.
+If VMs still aren't showing up, check that VirtualBox can see your VMs:

 ```bash
 VBoxManage list vms